 - 1 packet dry onion soup mix

-- 1/2 tsp salt or cajun seasoning (2) see notes below
+- ½ teaspoon salt or cajun seasoning (2) see notes below

 - Preheat oven to 375F.

 - In a large saute pan, break up and cook the ground beef and hot sausage.
+The texture of the meats should be finely broken up (no large chunks).
 Add the onion, bell pepper, and celery mixture.
 Cook until the beef is no longer pink.
 Drain off the grease.

 - Pour mixture into a 9 x 13 casserole dish.